 Lewis Middleton McKee, O-348753 (October 4, 1907 – June 20, 1992)

-Dr. McKee was born in Durham, North Carolina, the son of Lewis M. and Ada McKee.
-(Evidentially he did not go by Lewis McKee, Jr., based on his military records and gravestone.)
-Dr. McKee’s grandfather James McKee was a Confederate soldier who became a physician after the Civil War (and interestingly enough, later an educator of African-American medical students at Leonard Medical School at Shaw University in Raleigh).
+Dr. McKee was born in Durham, North Carolina, the son of Lewis M. (a railroader) and Ada McKee.
+(Evidentially he did not normally go by Lewis McKee, Jr., based on his military records and gravestone.)
+Dr. McKee’s grandfather, James McKee, was a Confederate soldier who became a physician after the Civil War (and interestingly enough, later an educator of African-American medical students at Leonard Medical School at Shaw University in Raleigh).
 His great-grandfather, William H. McKee was also a physician.

 Dr. McKee attended the University of North Carolina and graduated from Temple Medical School, followed by an internship at Watts Hospital in Durham.
-On May 18, 1931, he married Helen Dickson (1911–1996), with whom he had at least one daughter (according to the recollection of one of his cousins that I contacted on Ancestry.com).
+On May 18, 1931, he married Helen Dickson (1911–1996), with whom he had one daughter.
+He opened his own practice in Durham in 1934.
 By the time of the 1940 census, he was working as a physician in Durham.
 By the time he registered for the draft on October 16, 1940, he was listed as 5 feet, 8 inches (172 cm) tall and weighing 190 lbs.
 (86 kg) with brown hair and blue eyes.

 According to his Department of Veterans Affairs B.I.R.L.S. file, Dr. McKee joined the U.S. Army on July 11, 1942.
 1st Lieutenant McKee was already a member of the 32nd Station Hospital by December 24, 1942 when the unit was still at Fort Benning, Georgia.
 He accompanied the unit overseas to Tlemcen, Algeria.
 According to Dr. Linn’s 1998 letter to Willard Havemeier, Linn was roommates at the Hotel Transatlantique with McKee, Candler Willis, and Nace Cohen.
 Based on organizational chart from Dr. Hagelshaw’s collection, as of May or June 1943, Dr. McKee was responsible for Wards C-1, C-2, C-5, and C-11 as well as the Laboratory.